zolotarovgl/GeneExt/README.md

 - [x] remove big temporary files nog `--debug`
 - [x] input gff -> output gtf
 - [x] solve `bedtools coverage` RAM problem for large datasets: replace with `pysam`
 - [x] check whether read fraction for subsampling works properly - it doesn't: mapped reads vs all of the reads
+- [ ] __mapping statistics estimation__
 - [ ] fix report path error when called outside of the directory
 - [ ] `helper.add_orphan` should be split into getting the orphan peaks and adding them to allow for peak merging later on
 - [ ] no report if there is no alignmnet